ajaybansal072006/KrishiMitra/README.md

 ### 🧠 About
 KrishiMitra helps farmers detect crop diseases using leaf images or audio/text symptom descriptions.
-It provides simple treatment advice in both text and audio form, making it accessible and useful for Indian farmers.
+It provides simple treatment advice in text form.
+It is easily accessible and useful for Indian farmers.

 ---